edurbrito/bombardier-II/docs/README.md

 [4.
 Controllers, Views and Models defined](https://github.com/FEUP-LPOO/lpoo-2020-g72/tree/86339fee7ecb47b7ddbd6e9778a89eeda95353a7/src/src/test/java/com/lpoo/g72)

 #### The Pattern
 To divide our Application in parts that perform different tasks we implemented the Model-View-Controller architectural pattern , **MVC Pattern**.
 This way, we have *Models* that represent the data, the 'atomic' elements of the game such as the Helicopter and the Monsters.
 Then, we have the *Views* that have the responsibility to draw the elements and interact with the user (Graphical User Interface).
-Finally we use multiple Controllers to connect the Views and the Models, making sure the game events occur in the desired sequence, determining what should change in their Models and Views.
+Finally, we use multiple *Controllers* to connect the Views and the Models, making sure the game events occur in the desired sequence, determining what should change.

 #### Implementation